-- I. RET sequencing and/or deletion/duplication analysis (81406, 81479, S3840) for multiple endocrine neoplasia type 2 (MEN2) is considered medically necessary when: - A. The member/enrollee has a diagnosis of medullary thyroid cancer, OR - B. The member/enrollee has a diagnosis of primary C-cell hyperplasia, OR - C. The member/enrollee has a personal history of an adrenal pheochromocytoma and parathyroid hyperplasia, OR - D. The member/enrollee has a first-degree relative that meets at least one of the above criteria and has not previously undergone RET sequencing and/or deletion duplication analysis.
+- I. RET sequencing and/or deletion/duplication analysis (81406, 81479, S3840) for multiple endocrine neoplasia type 2 (MEN2) is considered medically necessary when: - A. The member/enrollee has a diagnosis of any of the following: - 1.
+Medullary thyroid cancer, OR - 2.
+Adrenal pheochromocytoma, OR - 3.
+Parathyroid adenoma or hyperplasia, OR - B. The member/enrollee has a first-degree relative that meets at least one of the above criteria, AND - 1.
+The relative has not previously undergone RET sequencing and/or deletion/duplication analysis. - II.

-II.
 RET sequencing and/or deletion/duplication analysis (81406, 81479, S3840) for multiple endocrine neoplasia type 2 (MEN2) is considered investigational for all other indications.